ENVIRONMENTAL RISKS CREATE ADDITIONAL FINANCING HURDLES IN TIGHT ECONOMY

 COSTS IN ENVIRONMENTAL CLASS ACTIONS

-The Ontario Court of Appeal has denied Inco’s request for some $5.3 million in costs arising from a landmark environmental action.
+The Ontario Court of Appeal has denied Inco’s request for some C$5.3 million in costs arising from a landmark environmental action.

 Plaintiffs’ lawyers called the case “a very well written decision which makes it clear that section 31 of the Class Proceedings Act is alive and well.”
 Section 31 allows courts considering costs to take into account whether a class proceedings was a “test case, raised a novel point of law, or involved a matter of public interest.”
 Here, the court ruled that Smith v.
 Inco Limited met all three requirements.

-The decision upholds the $1.7 million in costs awarded following a 45 day trial in a class action proceeding that centred around emissions from an Inco refinery in Port Colborne, ON, one that had ceased functioning in 1984.
-The trial judge found for the class and awarded $36 million in damages, but the Court of Appeal overturned the decision and dismissed the action.
+The decision upholds the C$1.7 million in costs awarded following a 45-day trial in a class action proceeding that centered around emissions from an Inco refinery in Port Colborne, ON, one that had ceased functioning in 1984.
+The trial judge found for the class and awarded C$36 million in damages, but the Court of Appeal overturned the decision and dismissed the action.
 The Supreme Court of Canada denied leave to appeal.

-With regard to costs, Inco’s legal team argued that the trial judge had erred in reducing the company’s legal fees from $2.9 million to $2 million; by imposing a 50 per cent reduction on the fees and disbursements that he found to be reasonable, pursuant to section 31(1) of the Class Proceedings Act; and by refusing to award costs on a substantial indemnity basis for the period following Inco’s offer to settle for $2 million plus $2 million in costs.
-The Court of Appeal ruled that the $1.7 million award was neither “an error in principle” or “plainly wrong” and that the court was bound to give “considerable deference” to a trial judge’s costs award in class proceedings.
+With regard to costs, Inco’s legal team argued that the trial judge had erred in reducing the company’s legal fees from C$2.9 million to C$2 million; by imposing a 50 per cent reduction on the fees and disbursements that he found to be reasonable, pursuant to section 31(1) of the Class Proceedings Act; and by refusing to award costs on a substantial indemnity basis for the period following Inco’s offer to settle for C$2 million plus C$2 million in costs.
+The Court of Appeal ruled that the C$1.7 million award was neither “an error in principle” or “plainly wrong” and that the court was bound to give “considerable deference” to a trial judge’s costs award in class proceedings.

 Here, the trial judge was correct in deciding that a novel point of law was involved because this was one of the first cases to apply traditional causes of action like nuisance to modern environmental concerns.
 It was also the first case to deal with physical environmental damage to a large number of properties caused by emissions from an industrial operation.
 Finally, this was the first mass environmental damage action to be certified as a class proceedings and the first to proceed to trial in a Canadian common law jurisdiction.